VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Terminology/a11yTerminology.md

 These are **principles of accessible design**. [**iOS Accessibility Handbook**](<doc:iOSAccessibilityHandbook>) greatly **respects**, **follows** and is in agreement with [**The World Wide Web Consortium Web Accessibility Initiative (W3C WAI)**](https://www.w3.org/WAI/).

+### -- Why WCAG is so important?
+WCAG has been being developed by immense efforts of thousands of professionals who cared, **since 1994**.
+Which, actually, means nothing to us.
+The only thing that truly matters is that **these practices work**.
+That's why.

 We will study accessibility by these principles **in general** and inspect each of them in detail later at the [**Accessible Design**](<doc:AccessibleDesign>) page.

 ### -- W is for Web.
 We're talking Mobile.
 That's right, excuse me.
-But the absence of widely-recognised standards for mobile accessibility should not be an obstacle on our way.
+But the absence of widely-recognised standards for mobile accessibility should not be an obstacle on our way. **Accessibility is technology-agnostic.**

+> Experiment: To be completely honest, WCAG for mobile exists.
+It is called [**WCAG2ICT**](https://www.w3.org/TR/wcag2ict/) and is essentially the same document with remarks specific to non-web technology.

 Interface theory is shared between various technology, accessibility principles are widely applicable.
-We just have to make sure that we understand what we're doing to get it right.
+We just have to make sure that we *understand* what we're doing to **get it right**.
 And that's why this handbook exist.

 ## Assistive technology
 There are situations where *design means* are **not enough** for an interface to be accessible.
 Here comes **assistive technology**: software, hardware and combined solutions that *allow* users to be able to have **equitable interaction experience**.